113

 Hubs built

-Spread across 3 countries, but we are growing fast and in the immediate future we look to build Hubs in Nigeria, Kenya and DRC.
+Spread across 3 countries, but we are growing fast and in the immediate future we look to build Hubs in Nigeria, Burundi, Kenya and DRC.

 Hub users